Enhanced Disruption of Axion Minihalos by Multiple Stellar Encounters in the Milky Way: Computing the survival fraction of minihalos

 The dashed curves in the bottom panel of Fig.~\ref{fig: M_surv by M_ori vs M} show reasonable agreement with the corresponding orange curves in Fig.~14 of \citelink{S2024}{S2024}.
 The minor differences are likely due to methodological distinctions: \citelink{S2024}{S2024} generated probability density functions (PDFs) from their Monte Carlo simulations and subsequently derived correction factors from those PDFs, whereas we directly implemented the Monte Carlo simulations without relying on intermediate corrections.

 Next, we combine both the panels of Fig.~\ref{fig: M_surv by M_ori vs M} and only present the value of $M_{\rm surv} / M_{\rm ori}$ where the lower bound of the integral in Eq.~(\ref{eq: expression for 'f'}) is set back to $10^{-12}M_\odot$.
 This is presented in Fig.~\ref{fig: M_surv by M_ori greater than 1e-12 MSolar vs axion mass} where we plot $M_{\rm surv} / M_{\rm ori} (M>10^{-12}M_\odot)$ against axion mass $m_{\rm a}$ for discrete axion masses $m_{\rm a} = 1.25, 25, 500 \mu \text{eV}$.
 This information is also presented in Table~\ref{table:mass ratios}.
 We checked the Monte-Carlo simulation convergence was insensitive to small changes in the maximum mass of the minihalos, maximum infall redshift, and number of sample points of mass and infall redshifts.
+Finally, note that in reality, we expect the dynamical time of a minihalo to increase slightly after each disk pass due to a change in the density profile of the minihalo.
+To be computationally efficient, we have not considered this effect.
+However, in Appendix~\ref{app:updating dynamical time}, using a back-of-the-envelope calculation, we have estimated that the true value of $M_{\rm surv}/M_{\rm ori}$ will not increase by more than a few percent compared to the values presented in Table~\ref{table:mass ratios} if we did update the dynamical time.